fmerg/pymerkle/USAGE.md

 ### __.auditProof (*arg*)__

-Returns an instance of the `proof.proof` class, thought of as the audit-proof based upon the specified argument
+Returns an instance of the `proof.Proof` class, thought of as the audit-proof based upon the specified argument

 - **arg** (_int_ or _str_ or _bytes_ or _bytearray_).
 If integer, indicates the leaf where the audit-proof should be based upon; in any other case, the proof generation is based upon the _first_ leaf storing the hash of the given record (if any)